MAKING MEMORIES & SPREADING HOLIDAY CHEER ONE TREE AT A TIME

 Needle retention: Excellent

-Fraser fir is a uniformly pyramid-shaped tree.
-Leaves (needles) are flattened, dark-green The combination of form, needle retention, dark blue-green color, strong branches, and pleasant scent has led to Fraser fir being a most popular Christmas tree species.
+Frasier Fir is a uniformly pyramid-shaped tree.
+Leaves (needles) are flattened and dark-green.
+The combination of form, needle retention, dark blue-green color, strong branches, and pleasant scent has let to Frasier Fir being a most popular Christmas tree.

 Needle retention: Outstanding